jillchiu/shopping_cart/README.md

 | Vanilla JavaScript | React Components |

 This comparison helped me better understand the different responsibilities of backend and frontend architectures.

+This project is kept as part of my portfolio to show my progression from traditional PHP development to modern React applications.

+Rather than replacing older work, I keep both implementations available to demonstrate how I approached the same problem using different technologies at different stages of my learning.